There are a lot of ways to bring attention to your vehicle but one of the most popular and controversial ways is flame throwers.

-- Connect the wire that was disconnected from the vehicle’s coil negtaive terminal to the BLUE wire from the Control Box.
+- Connect the wire that was disconnected from the vehicle’s coil negative terminal to the BLUE wire from the Control Box.

 - Locate an ignition wire (has power when you turn on the ignition).
 Connect the RED wire from the Control Box to this wire.

-- Mount the Monentary Switch.
-Connect one terminal to vehicle ground.
+- Mount the Momentary Switch.
+Connect one terminal to the vehicle ground.
 Connect the other terminal to the BLACK wire from the Control Box.

-- Mount the coil(s) along your frame rail, or whereever makes sense on your vehicle.
+- Mount the coil(s) along your frame rail or wherever makes sense on your vehicle.

-- Drill a hole roughly six (6) inches behind your exaust or muffler for the spark plug bung.
+- Drill a hole roughly six (6) inches behind your exhaust or muffler for the spark plug bung.
 Weld into place.

 - Run a wire from your car battery to the positive terminal of each coil.